 Last Updated on

 The original Mayflower and its 102 passengers sailed from England to the New World in 1620.
-What became of those passengers has been well documented.
+The fate of each passenger was well documented.
 But the ship itself?
 Not so much.
 Lost at sea?
 Sunk?
 Scuttled?
 Left to rot?
-All is left to conjecture.
+All left to conjecture.

-With money raised by English schoolchildren, the Mayflower II came to fruition, and in 1957, sailed from Plymouth UK to Plymouth MA.
-To date, the ship has seen over 25 million visitors and is ready for a complete overhaul.
+All over England, schoolchildren raised the funds to build this “friend-ship.”
+The Mayflower II sailed from Plymouth UK to Plymouth MA in 1957.
+To date, the historic ship has seen over 25 million visitors and was ready for a complete overhaul.

 To that end, Mystic Seaport welcomed the Mayflower II on November 3, 2016, adding over 20 wooden boat tradesmen to its ten on staff, to work on replacing 60% of the ship’s interior and exterior planking.
-Directors anticipate that the restoration will be completed sometime in mid 2019, when Mayflower II will sail back to Plymouth MA in advance of the 400th Anniversary of the Mayflower’s landing in 1620.
+Directors planned to complete the restoration by 2020, when Mayflower II would sail back to Plymouth MA in advance of the 400th Anniversary of the Mayflower’s landing.

-Whit Perry, Director of Maritime Preservation and Operations for Plimoth Plantation, is now overseeing the multi-level ship’s restoration, with Lead Shipwright, Matt Barnes, managing the crew of 31 shipwrights and 5 riggers who hail from “all over the place.”
+Whit Perry, Director of Maritime Preservation and Operations for Plimoth Plantation, supervised the multi-level ship’s restoration.
+Lead Shipwright, Matt Barnes, managed the crew of 31 shipwrights and 5 riggers who hailed from “all over the place.”

-The 106 foot long, 25 foot wide, nearly 100-foot high ship now sits inside a massive heated tent within a complex set of girders and scaffolding, that in itself is a marvel of engineering.
+Most of the work on this 106 foot long, 25 foot wide, nearly 100-foot high ship went on within a massive heated tent.
+Its complex set of girders and scaffolding was in itself is a marvel of engineering.

-Timber – mostly forms of live, White, and European Oak – has been sourced from all over the world.
-You can watch pieces as they are measured, shaved, and sanded in an enormous workshop.
+Timber – mostly forms of live, White, and European Oak – was sourced from all over the world.
+Shipwrights measured, shaved, and sanded each plank in an enormous workshop.

-Each plank of wood destined for the hull or another curved surface is “cooked at 220 degrees” inside a “steam box” (an hour per inch thickness) to the point of flexibility – much as it was done by ship builders and coopers centuries ago.
+Each plank of wood, destined for the hull or another curved surface, “cooked at 220 degrees” inside a “steam box” (an hour per inch thickness) to the point of flexibility.

-Shipwrights have 20-30 minutes before the wood stiffens up, so they must work quickly, literally putting their backs into it, as each plank is molded to the curvaceous hull frame (futtocks) and fastened with wooden trunnels – “tree nails” and galvanized spikes.
+Shipwrights had 20-30 minutes before the wood stiffened up.
+So they had to work quickly, literally putting their backs into it, as they molded each plank to the curvaceous hull frame (futtocks) and fastened it with wooden trunnels – “tree nails” – and galvanized spikes.

-Though mid-2019, visitors to Mystic Seaport will have the added benefit of watching this historic ship – the Mayflower II – as it undergoes restoration.
-It’s a once in a lifetime experience.
+Seeing this ship under restoration was a once in a lifetime experience.
 For more to do at Mystic Seaport – or in Mystic CT, check out this Getaway Mavens Post.